cambiotraining/unix-shell/materials/slides01-essentials.md

----
-pagetitle: "Unix course"
----

 # {{< iconify mdi:presentation >}} Slides {.unnumbered}

 ::: {.callout-tip}
 #### Downloading the slides

-The original presentation can be found <a href="https://docs.google.com/presentation/d/1u-z4rhEZ6zmWIzQ6007s1yE1OfvUXw1ypAXlawuQNa4/edit?usp=sharing" target="_blank">here</a>, where it can be easily downloaded in different formats (File > Download).
+The original presentation can be found <a href="https://docs.google.com/presentation/d/1gytDhTLHfewoIINK2phQIhjyYAggne9OsLNlf46qdvM/edit?usp=sharing" target="_blank">here</a>, where it can be easily downloaded in different formats (File > Download).
 :::

 <style>